jonseymour/florida/PARADOX.md

 ---

+# No, There Is No Paradox

+However, there is no paradox - just errors.
+The next sections document attempts to fix the errors that lead to the inconsistency.

+## First Attempt

-The inconsistencies between Q1,Q2 and Q3,Q4 can be resolved if we assume the priors P(Gg) and P(Cg) are determined by P(Ygg|S) = 1/3 on the basis that we expect that Cg is true iff Yg is true.
+The inconsistencies between Q1,Q2 and Q3,Q4 can be resolved if we assume the priors P(Gg) and P(Cg) are determined by P(Ygg|S) = 1/3 on the basis that we expect that Gg is true iff Ygg is true.
 For example:

 	P(Gg|S) = P(S|Gg).P(Gg)
 	          -------------